Forest commissioners get update on primary

 Thank you for reading!
 We hope that you continue to enjoy our free content.

 A steady rain this morning.
 Showers continuing this afternoon.
-High 57F.
+High 59F.
 Winds SSW at 10 to 20 mph.
-Chance of rain 100%.
-Rainfall around a quarter of an inch..
+Chance of rain 90%..

 Some clouds this evening will give way to mainly clear skies overnight.
-Low 39F.
+Low around 40F.
 Winds W at 5 to 10 mph.

 Forest County commissioners were updated on next month’s primary election during their meeting Wednesday.